pbinkley/jekyll-book-marriage/_source/15-chapter13.md

 id: s15
 group: sections
 ---
+## Chapter XIII: The Function of the Family

 ONE who is about to invest his life in marriage has no disposition to look for the consequences which